Menu & Search

 • Proximity to Eat Street • Beachfront • Avg $250 / night

-This is the ultimate address in Seminyak, located on the beachfront, 5 minutes walk to Eat Street, and next to Ku De Ta, one of the best beach clubs in Bali.
-While location and service are at the top of everyone’s praises, but they have been around for a while now, and age is starting to show in the rooms.
+This is the ultimate beachfront address in Seminyak, 5 minutes walk to Eat Street, and next to Ku De Ta, still one of the best beach clubs in Bali.
+Location and service are at the top of everyone’s praises, but they have been around for a while now, and age is starting to show.

 Visit hotel website